fncbook/fnc/chapter8/inviter.md

 `````
 ::::

 There is a price to pay for this improvement.
-The matrix of the linear system to be solved, $(\mathbf{A}-s\mathbf{I})$, now changes with each iteration.
+The matrix of the linear system to be solved, $(\mathbf{A}-s\mathbf{I}),$ now changes with each iteration.
 That means that we can no longer do just one LU factorization for the entire iteration.
 The speedup in convergence usually makes this tradeoff worthwhile, however.

 In practice power and inverse iteration are not as effective as the algorithms used by `eigs` and based on the mathematics described in the rest of this chapter.
 However, inverse iteration can be useful for turning an eigenvalue estimate into an eigenvector estimate.